Archive How to Reduce the Negative Impact of Social Media on Youth

 If your child seems stressed out all the time—especially if they stay up late connecting with their friends on social media— something more serious might be going on underneath the surface (like depression).

 Social media can be hotbeds for cyberbullying and other cybercrimes such as grooming, sexual harassment, and phishing.
-If you notice your child is suddenly avoiding social media or if you feel sudden changes in their mood and behaviour, it could be a sign they’re bullied on these platforms.
+If you notice your child is suddenly avoiding social media or if you feel sudden changes in their mood and behaviour (like having body image issues), it could be a sign they’re bullied on these platforms.

 The first step to developing a plan to reduce the negative impact of social media on your child is understanding how much time they spend on these platforms.
 To help you assess this, consider the following statistics:

 According to a recent survey by Common Sense Media, teens ages 13-17 spend an average of 10 hours per week using social media.
-The same study found that 14% of teens say they use their phones for entertainment or games at least five days each week.
+The same research shows that 14% of teens say they use their phones for entertainment or games at least five days a week.
 Another 25% say they do so three or more times per day.
 This means that even if you think your child is spending too much time on their phone or other devices, it could actually be worse than you imagine!

 A recent study by the Center on Media and Child Health at Boston University School of Medicine showed an alarming discovery.
 Children between ages 8 and 12 who spent more than two hours per day on screens were twice as likely to struggle with emotional issues — such as depression and anxiety — compared to those who spent less time online.